-But the numbers aside, instead of pointing fingers at poor people and spreading false generalizations about them, wouldn't we be much better off working together to ensure all families have a fair chance at healthy, productive, and fulfilled lives — or was I living in a cave when the Golden Rule was overruled?
+The numbers aside, instead of pointing fingers and spreading false generalizations about poor people, wouldn't we be much better off working together to ensure all families have a fair chance at healthy, productive, and fulfilled lives — or were we all living in caves when the Golden Rule was overruled?